Web Site Design by Rainbo Design

 Google dominates the search engine market and so it's only natural that its methods are common topics of conversations among webmasters.
-One of the fundamental means by which Google ranks web pages is called PageRank, which is often referred to with the acronym "PR."
-But many people seem to be confused about what PageRank is and what it actually measures.
-This is a non-technical explaination for webmasters that should help make it clear.
+One of the fundamental factors by which Google ranks web pages is called PageRank™, which is often referred to with the acronym "PR."
+But many people seem to be confused about what PageRank is, how it works, and what it actually measures.
+This is a non-technical explaination for webmasters that should help explain everything you need to know about PageRank.

 How Google's PageRank Works